-- the Chairman of the Board should be a non-executive director of the Manager; - the Board should comprise directors with a broad range of commercial experience including expertise in funds management, law, finance, audit, accounting and real estate; - independent directors make up a majority of the Board if the Chairman is not an independent director; and - non-executive directors make up a majority of the Board.
+- the Chairman of the Board should be a non-executive director of the Manager: - ▼ the Board should comprise directors with a broad range of commercial experience including expertise in funds management, law, finance, audit, accounting and real estate;

-The Board adheres to the principle of progressive renewal to maintain good governance and seeks to ensure its composition provides for appropriate level of skills, expertise and experience, as well as independence, diversity of thought and background which are relevant to the evolving needs of MLT's business.
+- independent directors make up a majority of the Board if the Chairman is not an independent director; and - non-executive directors make up a majority of the Board.

+The Board adheres to the principle of progressive renewal and seeks to ensure its composition provides for appropriate level of independence and diversity of thought and background.
 In identifying suitable candidates for appointment to the Board, the Board prioritises the needs of the Group and takes into account the industry and business experience, skills, expertise and background of the candidates.
-These may include skillsets and experience in core competencies of accounting, finance, sustainability, legal, strategic planning as well as business and management.
-In addition, the Board gives due regard to the requirements in the Listing Manual and the Code, as well as factors in the Board Diversity Policy.
-The Board also considers the candidate's ability to commit sufficient time to the affairs of the Group so as to diligently fulfil director's duties.
-Searches for possible candidates are conducted through contacts and recommendations.
-The Board also has the option to engage external consultants if necessary to assist the Board in identifying suitable candidates.
+In addition, the Board will give due regard to the requirements in the Listing Manual and the Code.
+The Board will also consider the candidate's ability to commit sufficient time to the affairs of the Group so as to diligently fulfil director's duties.
+The Board has the option to engage external consultants if necessary to assist the Board in identifying suitable candidates.